 Reread the opening list of school incidents-drawn from recent headlines-as an exercise to make these distinctions.
 With limited information, answers may vary, but it will help to discern where one definition ends and the other begins.
-The University of Chicago also offers an online guide (civility.uchicago.edu/crimes.shtml) to help discern between hate crimes and bias incidents.
-Teaching Tolerance is also a partner with Stop the Hate (stophate.org), which offers training programs tied to these issues.

 Why does this distinction matter?
 A hate crime likely will involve law enforcement.
 A bias incident likely will not.